 In December 2019, the FASB issued ASU 2019-12, "Income Taxes (ASC 740) - Simplifying the Accounting for Income Taxes," which simplifies the accounting for income taxes by removing certain exceptions to the general principles in ASC 740.
 The amendments also improve consistent application of and simplify U.S. GAAP for other areas of ASC 740 by clarifying and amending existing guidance.
-The standard will be effective for us beginning November 1, 2021.
-Early adoption is permitted, including adoption in any interim period for which financial statements have not yet been issued.
-Depending on the amendment, adoption may be applied on the retrospective, modified retrospective or prospective basis.
-We are currently assessing the impact of this standard on our Consolidated Financial Statements.
+We adopted the new standard on November 1, 2020 with no material impact to the Consolidated Financial Statements.